gauge-sh/tach/README.md

 > modguard check .
 ❌ ./utils/helpers.py: Import "core.main.private_function" in ./utils/helpers.py is blocked by boundary "core.main"
 ```
-You can also view your entire project"s set of dependencies and public interfaces.
+You can also view your entire project's set of dependencies and public interfaces.
 Boundaries will be marked with a `[B]`, and public members will be marked with a `[P]`.
 Note that a module can be both public and a boundary.
 ```bash
 > modguard show .
 example